microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 ## Step 5 - Set up Request Parameters

-1. Click on [CCDA_Ford_Elaine.xml](./samples/CCDA_Ford_Elaine.xml) to view a sample C-CDA data file.
+1. Click on [CCDA_Ford_Elaine.xml](./samples/CCDA_Ford_Elaine.xml) to view a sample C-CDA data file (click on `Raw` on the right side to see the full data string in your browser window).

 2. Copy and paste the C-CDA data into VS Code or a text editor of your choice.

-3. Refer back to the FHIR service `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data) on how to arrange the parameters in the API request.
+3. Refer back to the FHIR service `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data) on how to arrange the parameters in the JSON `Body` of the request.
+Be aware that the parameter values are now in reference to C-CDA data.

 4. You will need to format the C-CDA data so that it sits correctly in the JSON request body.

-    __Hint:__ Look closely at the `""` quotation marks.
+    __Hint:__ Look closely at the `""` quotation marks in the C-CDA data.
 All JSON keys and values must be surrounded by double quotes.
 Any double quotes *within* these surrounding quotes must be `\` escaped, however.

-6. When ready, copy and paste the JSON-formatted request parameters into the `Body` of the `Convert Data - CCDA` request in Postman.
+6. When ready, copy and paste the JSON-formatted request parameters with the C-CDA payload into the `Body` of the `Convert Data - CCDA` request in Postman.

 5. Select the `raw` button and choose `JSON` from the dropdown menu on the right.

 ## Step 6 - Convert Data

-1. Get a new access token from AAD via Postman (`POST AuthorizeGetToken`) (this is not strictly necessary unless it has been over 60 minutes since the last access token was issued).
+1. Get a new access token from AAD with `POST AuthorizeGetToken` (this is not strictly necessary unless it has been over 60 minutes since the last access token was issued).
 2. Go to the `Convert Data - CCDA` request and press `Send`.

-After making the call, you should receive a FHIR bundle response containing the C-CDA data converted into FHIR R4.
-The top of the response will be like shown below.
+After making the `$convert-data` call, you should receive a FHIR bundle response containing the C-CDA data converted into FHIR R4.
+The top of the response will be as shown below.

     {
     "resourceType": "Bundle",